Breaking

 DOJ Seeks Five-Year Minimum Sentences for Tesla Property Damage

-Federal prosecutors have filed charges against at least two people for allegedly damaging Tesla property.
+Federal prosecutors have filed charges against at least three people for allegedly damaging Tesla property.

 This is a breaking news story and may be updated.